ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 Worker VMs report the stdout and stderr from seqware back to your launcher's database.
 The command above can extract this data and write it to a text file to make it easier to use, if you are interested in seeing the details of the workflow's execution.

-The HelloWorld workflow does not do much - it does not read or write data anywhere.
-It is useful to test your setup and configuration is correct.

 At this point, you have successfully installed the Pancancer Launcher, and used it to schedule and execute a workflow!

 When looking at your AWS EC2 console, you will notice that when a workflow finishes successfully, the VM it was running on will have been automatically terminated.
 This is done to save on computing resources.
-The pancancer workflows write their data to GNOS repositories (AWS S3 support will be coming) before their VM is terminated.
+The pancancer workflows write their data to a repository before their VM is terminated.
 The VM that is serving as your launcher will *not* be terminated until you choose to do so.

+You can now verify that your workflow results have been uploaded to the URL that you put in your INI file for `output_file_url`.

 <!-- TODO: Add section on failed workflow -->